 We can talk about Al Jolson, the singer, the actor, the comedian.
 The first openly Jewish man to rise to star status in America.
-Or the trends Al set for many Jewish entertainers.
-Or the millions he contributed to various Jewish charities.
+The trends Al set for many Jewish entertainers.
+The millions he contributed to various Jewish charities.

 But we can't.